In an increasingly globalised world, where goods flow readily across borders, we offer clients the upstream perspective on commerce.

 The oil, gas and mining industries are a key focus area for Agathon.
 We consult on the environmental, social and governance (ESG) issues surrounding the extraction and processing of the raw materials that drive the global economy.

 This can mean research on company-community relations for mining companies themselves, or ESG analysis for potential investors.
 It can mean report-writing for international development organisations such as the UNDP or USAID, on value chain inclusivity, conflict mitigation, or transparency.
-It can also mean advice on responsible sourcing for downstream users of raw materials – assessing ESG impacts, analysing sourcing risk and advising on prevailing standards such as the OECD Due Diligence Guidance for Responsible Supply Chains.
+It can also mean advice on responsible sourcing for downstream users of raw materials – assessing ESG impacts, analysing sourcing risk and advising on prevailing frameworks such as the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

 “In a few decades, the relationship between the environment, resources and conflict may seem almost as obvious as the connection we see today between human rights, democracy and peace.”